SavOK/YelpTime/README.md

 * SQL Alchemy wrapper to interact with psql
 * **TODO**  include tables shema in description
 * Store location data in PostGIS
-* **TODO** gist index locations

 ### Get distance information from [here.com](https://developer.here.com/)
 Run API to get POLYGON around the point of interest that could be reached in a time limit
 Based on POLYGON get locations that are inside the polygon and of the type `pizza` (for now)
 Run API to get the time and real road distance to the locations Sort businesses based on the estimated time to reach
+**TODO** make location type an option

+### Make Dash interactive web app
+### Scale